Dunrobin Castle: A Fairy-tale By The North Sea

-When I first laid eyes on the fairy-tale spires of Dunrobin Castle, I thought I’d fallen into a surrealist dream.
+When I first laid eyes on the fairy-tale spires of Dunrobin Castle, I felt as though I had stepped into a surrealist dream.

-I visited again in October, when the giant Rhubarb plants had died back, which left the castle grounds resembling a Hammer horror film set.
+I returned in October, when the giant Rhubarb had died back, leaving the castle gardens hushed and bare, resembling a Hammer Horror film set.

 ornate -Gates-castle-dunrobin-scotland